techinessoverloaded/iOSAppDevBasics/varconst.md

 ```
 As with variables, **Type Annotations** can also be used with Constants in Swift (Simply replace `var` with `let`).
 <br>
-The next Topic will cover about the Basic Input and Output functions in Swift.
+The next Topic will cover about Tuples and Optionals in Swift.

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>
 <br>